 About Configuring Destinations in Internet Access Rules

-The Cisco Secure Access policy is the collection of an organization's access rules and rule settings.
-On internet access rules, you can configure DNS and Web security and intrusion prevention system (IPS) settings for your sources (users and groups, and network components).
+The Cisco Secure Access policy is a collection of an organization's internet and private access rules.
+On internet rules, you can configure DNS and web security and intrusion prevention system (IPS) settings, and define both source and destination components.

 Table of Contents